Nidhi9608/Commbank/README.md

 * **Project Title:** CommonBank
 * **Database:** twitter_db

+## Project Overview
-  Project Overview : Due to lack of information on official site I got some sample data and created a database twitter_db.
-This projrct will demonstrate engangement of the tweets on their twitter account by solving queries using the sample data and visulally representing using excel dashboard.
+Due to shortage of information on official website I got some sample data and created a database twitter_db.
+This project will demonstrate engagement of the tweets on their twitter account by solving queries using the sample data and visually representing using Excel dashboard.
 The goal is to showcase skills in data analysis, data documentation, unstructured data and data visualization.

+## Objectives
+  1. Set a database using 50 sample data.
+Create a database with table tweets and insert the sample values.
+  2. SQL Queries: Examine CommonBank most popular tweets through popularity of tweets.
+  3. CRUD operations: Extraction, combination and manipulation of data
+  4. Data Visualization and distribution: Representation of data through charts and graphs.

 ```sql
 -- create table tweets
 create table tweets (